otiagoluz/omni-church/README.md

 Technology: Typescript, Express, Sequelize and MySQL

 For use the project should create a '.env' with:

-DB_NAME,
-DB_USER
+For RUN the application:
+PORT,

-and DB_PASSWORD of your MySQL DB.
+For your MySQL database:
+DB_HOST,
+DB_USER,
+DB_PASSWORD,
+DB_NAME.